-But international relation specialists have a much broader set of career options in addition to politics, and can get involved in fields like economics, social systems and the cultural life of communities.
-All this makes International Relation studies a very versatile subject offering plenty of opportunities for ambitious international students.
+As an international relations specialist, you will have a broad set of career options in addition to politics, including in fields like economics, social systems and the cultural life of communities.

-Where to study a Master's in International Relations?
+Where to study a Master's degree in International Relations?